 Take Fiona Killackey of My Daily Business Coach as an example.
 In her Facebook group, she hosts virtual and informative events, sharing insights into using Instagram for business and offering tips for audio podcasts and financial suggestions for small businesses.
 While it might not lead to a growth in her client base, sharing genuine, relevant and helpful content builds her reputation and trust among her peers.

 The first step: Comment – genuinely – on a peer or colleague’s LinkedIn post.
-Interacting with online communities is like being at a networking event or party – the most interesting and thought-provoking conversations and connections are made when many people contribute to the discussion.
+Interacting with online communities is like being at a networking event or party.
+The most interesting and thought-provoking conversations and connections are made when many people contribute to the discussion.

 One silver lining to the chaos of the past 18 months is that customers are making a greater effort to shop locally and support small businesses in their community.
-With more local eyes potentially on your business, now is a good time to consider automating key business processes, which may include sending welcome emails to new subscribers, reviving abandoned cart emails (if you’re an e-commerce retailer) or sending tailored offers to your customers.
+With more local eyes potentially on your business, now is a good time to consider automating key business processes.
+This may include sending welcome emails to new subscribers, reviving abandoned cart emails (if you’re an e-commerce retailer) or sending tailored offers to your customers.

 Email marketing remains a consistent and reliable marketing tactic for building brand awareness and establishing rapport with new and existing customers.
 It’s why we have launched our own Campaign on Demand service – to give business owners greater control and flexibility while talking to their customers.